 Wednesday, June 12, 2024

 Bohn Aluminum and Brass Corporation, Detroit, Michigan, were known for their futurism illustrations.
 One of their least bazaar concepts was a future commuter train.
 Its basic design came to reality in 1956 as the experimental Aerotrain, General Motors' two highly styled train sets.
 Their automotive designs were the inspiration and if one looks closely at Bohn's version, they may spot port holes (or not) that were closely associated with GM's Buick division.
-Despite testing with major railroads, only the Rock Island bought them as commuter trains.
+GM decided to use their city bus shells as coaches to save weight and cost.
+The lightweight coaches gave an unsettling ride for high-speed rail travel.
+Despite testing with major railroads, only the Rock Island Railroad bought them for use only in commuter service.

 More on the Aerotrain here.